-E-governace area Details Administration ?
-Online submission of regular salary and retirement related documents through State Government Portal ?
-Students Scholarship details are submitted through State Government Portal ?
-Required information pertaining to staff members and students are administered through College Mail. ?
-Information's about recent events , circulars were updated regularly in the college website Finance and Accounts ? ?
-Computerized system for the preparation of salary bills ?
-Disbursement of various payments of agencies and other persons through RTGS /NEFT ?
-Maintenance of college account through computerized system is in progress Student Admission and Support ?
-Student admission process are implemented using the software.
+E-governace area Details Student Admission and Support Student admission process are implemented using the software.
 Applications received database is generated and maintained.
 Using this software, Department wise rank list, report and admission card is automatically generated and reduces the processing time and it also improves the accuracy. ?
-Students Transfer Certificate (TC) details are maintained in database and printed TC is issued to course completed students Examination ?
-Online intimation of the University examination through college website ?
-Display of university semester exam time table in the college website
+Students Transfer Certificate (TC) details are maintained in database and printed TC is issued to course completed students Administration ?
+Administration : Online submission of regular salary and retirement related documents through state Govt Portal Finance and Accounts Computerized system for the preparation of salary bills Disbursement of various payments of agencies and other persons through RTGS /NEFT Maintenance of college account through computerized system is in progressive process Examination Online intimation of the University examination through college website Display of university semester exam time table in the college website